krhoda/book_learning/README.md

 raco pkg install
 ```

-Then feel free to run/modify the `example.rkt` files in the cooresponding `beautiful_racke/examples` language directory.
+Then feel free to run/modify the `example.rkt` files in the coresponding `beautiful_racke/examples` language directory.

 ##### How To Design Programs
 A modern and excellent approach to teaching [programming from the ground up](https://htdp.org/).